kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_multikueue.md

 To create a Kubeconfig that can be used in the manager cluster to delegate Jobs in the current worker.

+### Kubeflow Installation

+Install Kubeflow Training-operator in the Worker cluster (see [Kubeflow Training-operator Installation](https://www.kubeflow.org/docs/components/training/installation/) for more details).
+Please use version v1.7.0 or a newer version for MultiKueue.

 ## In the Manager Cluster

 {{% alert title="Note" color="note" %}}